objective-php/docs/01-getting-started.rst

     php -S localhost:8080 -t public

 That's it!
 If everything went fine, you should be able to point a browser to http://localhost:8080 and access the starter kit home page.

+Repositories
+""""""""""""

+While the ``objective-php/starter-kit`` repository is the easiest way to get started with Objective PHP, all repositories can be accessed and fetched on the project `organization page <http://github.com/objective-php>`_.